SamuelPloskonka/au-code-repro/README.md

 # Code reproducibility and sharing in a nutshell
 Aarhus University, Denmakr.
 February 2020.
 Contact: [Jakob Assmann](j.assmann@bios.au.dk) and [jakobjassmann.wordpress.com](jakobjassmann.wordpress.com).
 ___
 This is repository is intended as a super fast intorduction to code reproducibility and sharing.
-The main aim is to get you started as quickly as possible, by nature, the content is not intended to be a comprehensive discussion of the topic.
+The main aim is to get you started as quickly as possible.
+By nature, the content is not intended to be a comprehensive discussion of the topic.
 If you would like to delve-in deeper, I recommend you explore the web and scientific literature.

 ## Content
 1. What is code reproducibility?
 Why share your code?